Part 2: Effects on quality

 more power to them!

-Let’s also not forget that opening up the music scene and making it more accessible to new talent will also speed up the process for some of the new pros and new stars to develop, as did in the case of George Ezra, to mention only one of the many international success stories.
+Let’s also not forget that opening up the music scene and making it more accessible to new talent will also speed up the process for some of the new pros and new stars to develop, as it did in the case of George Ezra, to mention only one of the many international success stories.
 That’s an important mission for open mics.

 Cover photo: Franco-American singer-songwriter Adriel Genet as frontman of Burn the Ballroom at their concert in Vladivostok, Russia.
 Below is him playing a cover at an open mic on March 13, 2018, at ELLÁTÓház, Budapest.